samscibelli/samscibelli.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I'm Samantha Scibelli, a graduate student and NSF Graduate Research Fellow in the Department of Astronomy and [Steward Observatory](https://www.as.arizona.edu/) at the University of Arizona.
 I am interested in the broader topics of star formation, astrochemistry and radio astronomy.
-Currently, I am focused on constraining the physical, kinematics, and chemical structure and evolution of low-mass prestellar cores.
+Currently, I am focused on constraining the physical, kinematic, and chemical structure of low-mass prestellar cores to better understand their evolution.

 Current Research Interests
 ======